ecguerra/Bruno-ElizabethGuerra_P1/README.md

     - [x] Quick graphics
     - [] Graphics for leveled up and broken objects
     - [] Improved graphics
     - [] paw/pawprint cursor
 - [x] "Do you want to break ___?" prompts unique to each object
+- [x] Display score when game ends
     -  [] score meters/ something more interesting than numbers
 - [] More object leveling up
 - [] More objects
 - [] Sound effects & music